Psychology (PSYC)College of Behavioral and Social Sciences

 Lecturers: R. Curtis, F. Hall, M. Kelly, S. Lee, M. Miller, S. Patel, S. Roberts, N. Salahuddin, D. Selterman, T. Tomlinson

 Affiliate Professors: G. Chen, N. Epstein, E. Fink

 Adjunct Professors: A. Bellack

-Adjunct Associate Professors: K. Chen, D. Fago, J. Gold, K. Klein
+Adjunct Associate Professors: D. Fago, J. Gold, S. Spiegel

 The program emphasizes a strong foundation in quantitative and research methods.
-Students who wish to pursue graduate study in psychology or related professional schools will have opportunities to participate in research.
+Students who wish to pursue graduate study in psychology or related professional schools will have opportunities to assist with and conduct research.

 Students who are interested in the biological aspects of behavior tend to choose a program leading to the Bachelor of Science (BS) degree, while those interested primarily in the impact of social factors on behavior tend to choose the Bachelor of Arts (BA) degree.
 The choice of program is made in consultation with an academic advisor.

 Courses offered by this department may be found under the acronym: PSYC.